-FEATURES BENEFITS nis new car features air conditioning.
-The benefit is you will ride cooler. hat are some features and benefits of working g for your organization that you would emphasize to an applicant you would like to hire?
+FEATURES BENEFITS This new car features air conditioning.
+The benefit is you will ride cooler.
+What are some features and benefits of working for your organization that you would emphasize to an applicant you would like to hire ?
+What would determine WHICH features and benefits you would stress?